Second-hand-alert/secondhandalert.xyz/README.md

 # About

-The browser extension gives you an alert when second hand/used alternatives to new products are available.
+Second-hand alert is a browser extension gives you an alert when second hand/used alternatives to new products are available.
 Browse a connected store and get get a link to a second-hand alternative when available.

 ## When